apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>job specifies the action should be executed by a Kubernetes Job.</p>
+<p>Specifies that the action should be executed by a Kubernetes Job.</p>
 </td>
 </tr>
 </tbody>